SumoLogic/sumologic-documentation/docs/integrations/amazon-aws/ec2-cloudwatch-metrics.md

 DO NOT use a leading forward slash.
 See [Amazon Path Expressions](/docs/send-data/hosted-collectors/amazon-aws/Amazon-Path-Expressions).
 The S3 bucket name is not part of the path.
 Don’t include the S3 bucket name when you are setting the Path Expression.
 :::
 	6. **Source Category**.
 Enter aws/observability/cloud trail/logs.
 	7. **Fields**.
 Add an **account** field and assign it a value that is a friendly name/alias to your AWS account from which you are collecting logs.
 This name will appear in the Sumo Logic Explorer View.
-Logs can be queried via the “account field”.
+Logs can be queried through the “account field”.
 <img src={useBaseUrl('https://sumologic-app-data-v2.s3.amazonaws.com/dashboards/AWS-EC2-CW-Metrics/Fields.png')} alt="Fields" />
 	8. **Access Key ID and Secret Access Key**.
 Enter your [Access Key ID and Secret Access Key](http://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSGettingStartedGuide/AWSCredentials.html).
 Learn how to use Role-based access to AWS [here](/docs/send-data/hosted-collectors/amazon-aws/aws-sources).
 	9. **Log File Discovery -> Scan Interval**.
 Use the default of 5 minutes.
 Alternately, enter the frequency.
 Sumo Logic will scan your S3 bucket for new data.
 Learn how to configure Log File Discovery [here](/docs/send-data/hosted-collectors/amazon-aws/aws-sources).